yusufaine/tp/docs/UserGuide.md

 [<sub>return to table of content<sub>](#table-of-content)

 ### Clear (delete all) existing recipes: `clear`
 Clears the entire recipe book.
-A confirmation prompt would show up before the user could clear immediately. <br>
+A confirmation prompt would show up before this operation is executed. <br>

 Usage: `clear`

-The program would then prompt the user to confirm.
+The program would then prompt you to confirm.
 Type in `yes` to clear and `no` to cancel the clear request.

 Example:
 - clear